vipulnaik/diet-exercise-health/notes/2021-08-11-dental-cleaning-trip.md

   however, this was expected to go down in steady state.
 I didn't get specifics but my guess is that in general there would be a lag of 2-3 weeks for booking an appointment.

+### Guidance on appointment booking

+The receptionist recommended that for deep cleaning, booking an appointment online would be tricky, so I should instetad phone them at 510 356 0688 and book it.